cloudera-labs/hms-mirror/README.md

   - doas will have a lot to do with the permissions requirements.
   - The 'hive' service account on the RIGHT cluster will need elevated privileges to the LEFT storage LAYER (HDFS).
 For example: If the hive service accounts on each cluster DO NOT share the same identity, like `hive`, then the RIGHT hive identity MUST also have privileged access to the LEFT clusters HDFS layer.
 - Partitioned tables must have data that is 'discoverable' via `MSCK`.
-- The number of partitions in the source ACID tables must be below the `partitionLimit` (default 500).
-When the partition count is above this, this strategy may not be successful and we won't even attempt the conversion.
-NOTE: The METADATA activity and REDUCER restrictions to the number of BUCKETs can dramatically effect this.
-Check YARN for progress of jobs with a large number of partitions / buckets.
+  NOTE: The METADATA activity and REDUCER restrictions to the number of BUCKETs can dramatically affect this.- The number of partitions in the source ACID tables must be below the `partitionLimit` (default 500).
+This strategy may not be successful when the partition count is above this, and we won't even attempt the conversion.
+Check YARN for the progress of jobs with a large number of partitions/buckets.
 Progress many appear stalled from 'hms-mirror'.
 - ACID table migration to Hive 1/2 is NOT supported due to the lack of support for "INSERT OVERWRITE" on transactional tables.
 Hive 1/2 to Hive 3 IS support and the target of this implementation.
 Hive 3 to Hive 3 is also supported.

 ### AVRO Tables

-AVRO tables can be design with a 'reference' to a schema file in `TBLPROPERTIES` with `avro.schema.url`.
+AVRO tables can be designed with a 'reference' to a schema file in `TBLPROPERTIES` with `avro.schema.url`.
 The referenced file needs to be 'copied' to the *RIGHT* cluster BEFORE the `CREATE` statement for the AVRO table will succeed.

 Add the `-asm|--avro-schema-move` option at the command line to *copy* the file from the LEFT cluster to the RIGHT cluster.

-As long as the clusters are [linked](#linking-clusters-storage-layers) and the cluster `hcfsNamespace` values are accurate, the credentials of the user running `hms-mirror` will attempt to copy the schema file to the *RIGHT* cluster BEFORE executing the `CREATE` statement.
+As long as the clusters are [linked](#linking-clusters-storage-layers) and the cluster `hcfsNamespace` values are accurate, the user's credentials running `hms-mirror` will attempt to copy the schema file to the *RIGHT* cluster BEFORE executing the `CREATE` statement.

 #### Requirements

 - [Link Clusters](#linking-clusters-storage-layers) for Data Strategies: `SCHEMA_ONLY`, `SQL`, `EXPORT_IMPORT`, and `HYBRID`
 - Running user must have 'namespace' access to the directories identified in the `TBLPROPERTIES` key `avro.schema.url`.
 - The user running `hms-mirror` will need enough storage level permissions to copy the file.
-- When hive is running with `doas=false`, `hive` will need to have access to this file.
+- When hive is running with `doas=false`, `hive` will need access to this file.

 #### Warnings

-- With the `EXPORT_IMPORT` strategy, the `avro.schema.url` location will NOT be converted and may lead to issue reading the table is the location includes a prefix of the clusters namespace OR the file doesn't exist in the new cluster.
+- With the `EXPORT_IMPORT` strategy, the `avro.schema.url` location will NOT be converted.
+It may lead to an issue reading the table if the location includes a prefix of the cluster's namespace OR the file doesn't exist in the new cluster.

 ### Table Translations

 #### Legacy Managed Tables
 `hms-mirror` will convert 'legacy' managed tables in Hive 1 or 2 to EXTERNAL tables in Hive 3.
 It relies on the `legacyHive` setting in the cluster configurations to accurately make this conversion.
 So make sure you've set this correctly.

+### `distcp` Planning Workbook and Scripts

+`hms-mirror` will create source files and a shell script that can be used as the basis for the 'distcp' job(s) used to support the databases and tables requested in `-db`.  `hms-mirror` will NOT run these jobs.
+It will provide the basic job constructs that match what it did for the schemas.
+Use these constructs to build your execution plan and run these separately.

+The constructs created are intended as a *one-time* transfer.
+If you are using *SNAPSHOTS* or `--update` flags in `distcp` to support incremental updates, you will have to make additional modifications to the scripts/process.
+Note: For these scenarios, `hms-mirror` supports options like `-ro|--read-only` and `-sync`.

+Each time `hms-mirror` is run, *source* files for each database are created.
+These source files need to be copied to the distributed filesystem and reference with an `-f` option in `distcp`.
+We also create a *basic* shell script that can be used as a template to run the actual `distcp` jobs.

+Depending on the job size and operational expectations, you may want to use *SNAPSHOTS* to ensure an immutable source or use a `diff` strategy for more complex migrations.
+Regardless, you'll need to make modifications to these scripts to suit your purposes.

+If your process requires the data to exist BEFORE you migrate the schemas, run `hms-mirror` in the `dry-run` mode (default) and use the distcp planning workbook and scripts to transfer the datasets.
+Then run `hms-mirror` with the `-e|--execute` option to migrate the schemas.

+These workbooks will NOT include elements for ACID/Transactional tables.
+Simply copying the dataset for transactional tables will NOT work.
+Use the `HYBRID` data strategy migration transactional table schemas and datasets.

 ## Setup

 ### Binary Package

-#### Don't Build, Download the LATEST binary here!!!
+#### Don't Build.
+Download the LATEST binary here!!!
 [![Download the LATEST Binary](./images/download.png)](https://github.com/dstreev/hms-mirror/releases)

 ### HMS-Mirror Setup from Binary Distribution